 There is a role for everyone in Catholic Sisters Week: individuals, groups and organizations, families, parishes, schools and universities.
 Let the ideas below ignite your creativity—whether you’re able to plan and publicize a large-scale on-site event in your area, support a congregation’s work with a collection, create a virtual event on your community’s website or simply give a shout-out on social media in support of the life and mission of Catholic sisters, your participation is vital.

 The actual celebration of Catholic Sisters Week is March 8-14.
 We encourage you to begin promoting your events and activities as soon as possible.
-Customizable graphics and posters are available here.
 You can post your activity or event on our events calendar.
 Sign up here to receive Catholic Sisters Week notifications and alerts.

 Thank you for joining in this annual celebration of Catholic Sisters Week.